wateas/ICPMS-Data-Processor/README.md

 A python environment file (.yml) has been included.

+Use to following to recreate the environment:

+`% conda env create -n conda-env -f /path/to/environment.yml`

 ## Future Versions

 Future versions will further automate QC validation and data processing.